Alliance for Inclusion

 American Academy of Pediatric Dentistry

 The purpose of the University of Michigan's student chapter of the American Academy of Pediatric Dentistry (AAPD) is to promote a better understanding and appreciation of dentistry for infants and children among dental students here at the University of Michigan.
 Its ultimate objective is to foster a relationship between dental students and the pediatric community through educational presentations, screenings and dental projects.
+The University of Michigan's student chapter of the AAPD participates in Boo Bash, Special Smiles, Give Kids A Smile, Cleft Lip/Cleft palate shadowing, oral hygiene instructions at local elementary schools, and other events throughout the year.

 American Association of Public Health Dentistry